-Some of the exercises are assigned as homework problems (marked with yellow in the programme), to be handed in continually during the course.
+Some of the exercises are assigned as homework problems (marked with yellow in this course programme), to be handed in continually during the course.
 These problems are only graded pass/fail, and if you fail a problem, you simply hand in a corrected version later.
 Discussing the problems with the teacher and with your fellow students is allowed, but please write the solution in your own words; it's not allowed to just copy someone else's solution!
 Handwritten solutions are fine, and you can write them in English or in Swedish.
-Since this is a small course with few participants, there is probably no need to set any strict deadlines, but the idea is that the homework problems are a way of giving you feedback, so the sooner you hand them in, the more useful they will be to you.
-And the intent is also that all problems should be completed before the Christmas break. • TEN1.
+All problems are to be completed by December 21 (the end of period ht2).
+The final homework problems are related to Lecture 8, which is three weeks earlier, so there should be enough time to finish them before this deadline. • TEN1.
 A written test (5 hours), worth 4 hp.

 The test contains 6 problems, each of which is graded as pass (3 or 2 points) or fail (1 or 0 points).
 The total grade for the course is determined by the grade for the written test, which in turn is determined as follows: for grade 3/4/5 (respectively), you need 3/4/5 passed problems and in addition at least 8/11/14 points in total.
-Course evaluations and changes Previous course evaluations can be found by searching Evaluate.
-No particular changes to the course have been prompted by the responses there.
-However, due to low lesson attendance the last time the course was given (2018), and also for economical reasons, the classroom time has been reduced (from 11+11 meetings to 11+4).
-And obviously the course has (temporarily) been changed to online mode.
+The written examination takes place on LiU's campus in Linköping, three times per year (January, March, August).
+No exams at other locations will be arranged.
 What's this course about?